 - Lab environment to practice exercises and implement the final project.

 In the cloud DevOps nanodegree, Cloud Fundamentals is the course and it contains lessons as shown below.

-I went through all the lessons and which covers all the required fundamentals and then moves on to AWS cloud concepts.
+I went through all the lessons which covered all the required fundamentals and then moved on to AWS cloud concepts.

 Each and every cloud concept is covered in detail using AWS services.
-In fact the cloud fundamentals touch base on core concepts like compute, storage, messaging, networking, security, logging, IAM, etc.
+In fact, the cloud fundamentals touch base on core concepts like computing, storage, messaging, networking, security, logging, IAM, etc.

 Each lesson contains,

 - A lesson introduction video